qooxdoo/qooxdoo/docs/cli/contrib.md

 qx install qooxdoo/qxl.apiviewer@eef00cba2dd72ff73dc88f9786aa3d9a0ed4ff6d
 ```

 The prefix "v" is mandatory for releases.
+You can even use branch names like "master"
+but referencing a moving target is obviously a bad idea except in special cases
+since your code can break any time.

 As noted, `qx contrib list` shows only the contribs that are compatible with the
 qooxdoo framework version used as per the semver range in the `require.qooxdoo-sdk`